Immigration Sponsorship Income Requirements for 2026: Form I-864 Income Guide

 • Income that cannot be documented with tax returns, pay stubs, or employer letters

 Crucial Tip for 2026: USCIS places heavy emphasis on your most recent tax return.
-If you are filing your I-864 after April 15, 2026, you must include your 2025 tax return.
-If your current income is high enough but your previous year's tax return was too low, you must provide strong evidence of your current income (such as recent pay stubs and an employment verification letter) to prove your financial situation has improved.
+If you are filing your I-864 after tax season, you should expect to provide your most recently filed federal return.
+If your current income is high enough but your prior tax return was too low, you should also provide strong evidence of your current income, such as recent pay stubs and an employment verification letter.

 1. What to Do If Your Income Falls Short